 Figure 18 shows the evolution of European global inequality, which compares all households regardless of residence.
 In the European Union as a whole, while inequality was rapidly falling between 2008 and 2009, it has been rising since 2009.
 In 2012, global inequality is slightly higher in the European Union than in the United States.
-Global inequality is much lower in the Eurozone but it is also rising since 2010.
-The Gini in the EU27, as calculated by Eurostat is also shown in the figure.
+Global inequality is much lower in the European Union than in the figure.
 It is much lower than the global European Gini.
 It is also stable between 2009 and 2012 whereas global Gini is strongly increasing.
 Eurostat's statistics on inequality do not reflect the divergence between countries since 2009.